Kunal2806/Chat/README.md

 ## Chat
-A chat website that does not store any user data.
-All data is deleted when the user disconnects from the server.
+A chat website that does not store any user data.<br/> All data is deleted when the user disconnects from the server.

 ## Frontend Design (Figma)
 ![Frontend Design](https://github.com/user-attachments/assets/5e9e0b76-44e8-4a5e-b373-471327dadd0e)